SofaKingAndroid/SofaKingAndroid/README.md

 $ cd ~/dev/sofa

-Initialize the AOKP repo and download the manifest
+Initialize the sofa repo and download the manifest

 Init core trees without any device/kernel/vendor :